Deep-Jiwan/rtmp2flv/README.md

-A node js app that listens for an rtmp stream and then publishes on a webpage using supported HTTP-FLV
+A node js app that listens for an rtmp stream and then publishes on a webpage using supported HTTP-FLV, i think..
 - Low latency
 - Low spec
 - Docker friendly